Rawayju/Bullet-Space/readme.md

 The shop stores all the values *(like money, damage and firerate bought)* into global variables set on ***game.js*** at the start of the game.
 From there, ***SCNplayLevel.js*** can easily acess them.

+### phaser.min.js
+is the file needed for Phaser 3 to do its magic.

+*(for the .7z including the excecutable version, not GitHub version as I was unable to figure out how to upload heavy files due to deadline)*
 ### Index and package.json
 and other files tell **Electron** the information it needs to run this HTML5 game in the form of a .exe file.

-### phaser.min.js
-is the file needed for Phaser 3 to do its magic.

 ### The rest of files are part of Electron, except for the "assets" folder where I stored all of the images, sounds, etc. that I needed in order to fully flesh out this game.